Sarah-Bue/knit-space/README.md

 - *U*: Update posts and user information.
 - *D*: Delete posts and users.

-Dashboard (logged in users only)
+Dashboard (logged-in users only)
-- *C*: Create a new entry by saving a post to to the dashboard.
+- *C*: Create a new entry by saving a post to the Dashboard.
 - *R*: View all saved posts and open them in full-page view.
 - *U*: Update the order of the posts via drag and drop.
-- *D*: Delete a post from the dashboard.
+- *D*: Delete a post from the Dashboard.

-Content Management (logged in users only)
+Content Management (logged-in users only)
 - *C*: Create a new post.
-- *R*: View newly created and pervious posts (guest users can view all posts).
+- *R*: View newly created and previous posts (guest users can view all posts).
 - *U*: Update own blogposts.
 - *D*: Delete own blogposts.